OffBroadway/flippydrive/source/usage.rst

     For FlippyDrive bugs go to :doc:`troubleshooting`
     For Game related issues while using FlippyDrive check :doc:`compatibility` and submit a bug report.

+    For more information on configuring the FlippyDrive check the :doc:`configuration` page.

 .. toctree::
     :hidden: